The Expanse TV Series

 As mentioned in the previous section, Season 1 ended before the concluding events of the first book.
 They finally got to that point this year in Episode 5, "Home," which is a strong contender to be on my Hugo nomination list next year.
 By that time I had started thinking it would be okay if they altered one character's arc.
 They didn't, and that's okay too, and no, I will not reveal details about that.
 What I will say is I was extremely pleased that Naomi (Dominique Tipper) got the focus and attention her character deserves.
 She remains a favorite, exceptionally smart and brave, but also emotionally vulnerable at times.
 We got a few more hints about her past, and the same goes for Amos (Wes Chatham) and Alex (Cas Anvar).
 Knowing details from the books makes the anticipation of those reveals on the show excrutiating, since I don't know when they will play out.
 They've altered a few things already, skipped over some events, condensed the time line for others, as well as consolidated a few characters into one.
 Avasarala (Shohreh Aghdashloo) continues to be a strong presence, and the network loosened their restrictions on strong language, so we get many F-bombs from her, and from quite a few other characters too.
 They were sometimes muted on broadcast, other times they were allowed.

 Two more strong female characters were introduced, and the diverse casting was once again excellent.
 Frankie Adams plays Martian Marine Gunnery Sergeant Roberta "Bobbie" Draper, a tall, strong woman, born on Mars but of Samoan heritage.
 Frankie was born on Samoa, is very close to six feet tall, and in addition to her acting career has also been an amateur boxer.
 Another addition is Cara Gee, a Canadian of Ojibwe descent, playing Fred Johnson's (Chad Coleman) second-in-command on Tycho Station.
 I've only seen her in one other thing so far, but I know her accent here is not her normal one, but heavily influenced by Belter Creole.
 Hers is apparently a composite character, not identified by name in her first couple of appearances.
 We later hear her addressed as Drummer, a character that didn't appear until the fifth novel, so I think she is a combination of Drummer, and either Samara Rosenberg or Michio Pa, maybe an amalgam of all three.
 Drummer was born on Ceres, had formerly worked for OPA chief Anderson Dawes (Jared Harris), but is now completely loyal to Johnson.
+Another great addition is Terry Chen as Praxidike Meng, a botanist on Ganymede searching for his daughter.
 I haven't had this much difficulty settling on a favorite character since Firefly, sometimes it just depends on who's on screen at the time.
 A lot of that has to be credited to the writing team, giving each character a unique voice and presence, but even great writing can fall flat if the delivery is weak.
 Even minor characters shine with dynamic (and/or poignant) dialogue, including Avasarala's husband Arjun (Brian George), Sadavir Errinwright (Shawn Doyle), and Jules-Pierre Mao (François Chau).
-There's also a minor character I would like for them bring back later; Valerie Buhagiar was in only two episodes as the owner/pilot of a cargo vessel trying to help refugees, but she could easily fit into events that occur in later books.
+There's also a minor character I would like for them bring back later; Valerie Buhagiar was in only two episodes as the owner/pilot of a cargo vessel trying to help refugees get off Ganymede, but she could easily fit into events that occur in later books.

 The finale episode this year had the same title as the second novel, Caliban's War, but again the season ended somewhere mid-book, and there's no way to know exactly where the story will go in Season 3, how much of the plot they'll skip over or condense this time.
-Another award-winning actor, David Strathairn, has been signed for a "significant" role next year, but no details beyond that, and I'm not even going to guess.
+Another award-winning actor, David Strathairn, has been signed for a "significant" role next year, but no details beyond that.
+[EDIT: And now Elizabeth Mitchell has been announced.]
 Production started just last week, and we don't know when it will return, so it will be a long, agonizing wait.
 The only consolation is I can re-watch the first two seasons whenever I want, and there will be at least two more stories published in the meantime.
 Strange Dogs (e-book only) is the next novella, also out July 18, but I've refrained from checking on who or what its subject will be.
 Then in December it will be the seventh novel, Persepolis Rising.
 I've pre-ordered both, and will add comments about them to the book review page as soon as I've read them.
 [EDIT: Comments on Strange Dogs now added.]
+[EDIT2: And now I've read Persepolis Rising.]

 My reviews of the books, #1 Leviathan Wakes - #5 Nemesis Games.

-New page starting with book #6 Babylon's Ashes + Strange Dogs novella.
+New page starting with book #6 Babylon's Ashes.

-The Expanse Wiki - concerning both the books and the Syfy TV series.
+The Expanse Wiki - concerning both the books and the TV series.

 Would you like to contribute an article on your favorite SF, Fantasy or Horror show?